 In September 2011, the Government replaced the Educational Maintenance Allowance (EMA) with a 16-19 Bursary Fund.
-The fund’s aim is to provide assistance to all of you whose access to, or completion of, education is inhibited by financial constraints or barriers.
+The aim of the fund is to provide assistance to all of you whose access to, or completion of, education is inhibited by financial constraints or barriers.

-Payment will be dependent on meeting agreed attendance, achievement and behaviour criteria as laid out in the Learning Agreement.
-You will be given further details on this easy process once with us in September.
+Payment is dependent on meeting agreed attendance, achievement and behaviour criteria as laid out in the Stroud High Sixth Form Learning Agreement.
+You will be given further details on this easy process once you have joined us in September.

-To be eligible for funding, you must show evidence that you satisfy eligibility criteria.
+To be eligible for funding, you must provide evidence that you satisfy the eligibility criteria.

-To apply for a Bursary either download and complete the 16-19 Bursary Application Form (downloadable from the menu on the left of screen) or pick up a form from Ria Patel (Head of Sixth Form).
-Applications cannot be made until a Sixth Form place has been confirmed and you have commenced your studies as a Post -16 student with us.
+To apply for a Bursary either download and complete the 16-19 Bursary Application Form (see the menu on the left of screen) or pick up a form from Julia in Sixth Form.
+Applications cannot be made until a Sixth Form place has been confirmed and you have commenced your post-16 studies with us.

 Applications will be accepted throughout the academic year to allow for changes in personal circumstances.
 However, as funds are limited, it is in the student's interest to apply as soon as conveniently possible.
-All completed applications should be given to Ria Patel (Head of Sixth Form).
+All completed applications should be given to Sarah Tapscott, Acting Head Head of Sixth Form.

 Please note that an application will not be assessed unless it contains full details including documentary evidence of household income.

 There are five different funding levels, details of which can be found on the application form.

 Parents/Carers/Students may approach the school at any time in case of hardship (including sudden or temporary circumstances) for assistance, these cases will be dealt with on a case by case basis.
 Please contact Sarah Tapscott, Acting Head of Sixth Form.
 Any discussion will be treated in the strictest confidence.